Treatment for psychosis involves a combination of antipsychotic medicines, psychological therapies and social support.

-An advanced decision is a written statement about what you'd like your family or friends to do if you experience another psychotic episode.
-You may also want to include the contact details of your care team and social worker.
+An advanced decision is a written statement about what you'd like health professionals and your family or friends to do if you experience another psychotic episode.
+You may also want to include the contact details of your care team.

 To create an advance decision, you need to make your wishes clear in writing and ask a witness to sign it.
 You should include specific details about any treatments you don't want and specific circumstances in which they may apply.

 However, it's important to remember that the advance decision can be overruled if a person is subsequently detained under the Mental Health Act.

 Although your doctors will try to take your wishes into account when deciding on treatment, they may decide it's in your best interests not to follow the advance decision.